ansonyuu/matchmaking/README.md

 # Embedding Matchmaking

-"Words can't describe how unique your interests are... but coordinates can" - Sean Ashley, circa 2023
+_"Words can't describe how unique your interests are... but coordinates can" - Sean Ashley, circa 2023_

+A flattened embedding space of names clustered based on their interests using the sentence-transformers all-MiniLM-L6-v2 model.
+Created for the UW Startups S23 Kickoff event with guidance from [Jacky Zhao](https://jzhao.xyz/) and [Sean Ashley](https://www.linkedin.com/in/sean-ashley).

 ## Instructions for use